-While travelling late in the evening in their camper van across the Stuart Highway near Barrow Creek on 14 July 2001, they were flagged down by 43-year-old Bradley Murdoch who told them there was a problem with their van.
+While traveling late in the evening in their camper van across the Stuart Highway near Barrow Creek on 14 July 2001, they were flagged down by 43-year-old Bradley Murdoch who told them there was a problem with their van.
 A drifter who had worked as a truck driver and a mechanic, Murdoch had a number of criminal convictions behind him for violence.
 When Peter followed Murdoch behind the van to see what the problem was, Murdoch pulled out a gun and shot him at point-blank range.

 “I just kept thinking this was not happening to me.
 I couldn’t believe that this was happening.
 I felt alone.
-I kept shouting for Pete and thought I was going to die,” – Joanne Lees
+I kept shouting for Pete and thought I was going to die,”

 He put her on the floor of the van and while he returned to Peter’s body, Joanne Lees managed to escape.
 She ran into the bushes and hid, terrified to breathe for five hours listening to Murdoch searching for her.
 When she finally gained the courage to come out of the bushes confident Murdoch had left, she flagged down a passing truck who took her to the nearest town and police station.

-Last month Australian news outlet NT News received an anonymous letter claiming to have information about where Peter Falconio’s body is buried.
+In April 2017 Australian news outlet NT News received an anonymous letter claiming to have information about where Peter Falconio’s body is buried.

 The typed letter sent via Airmail claims that the associate was a person recruited by Bradley Murdoch after the murder to help get rid of Peter Falconio’s body.
-Murdoch told the associate that he had killed a man in self-defence and ordered them to fly to Darwin and meet him in the outback.
+Murdoch told the associate that he had killed a man in self-defense and ordered them to fly to Darwin and meet him in the outback.
 Terrified of Bradley Murdoch and what he was capable of the associate duly complied, although was not aware at the time, the letter says, that the murder being referred to was that of Peter Falconio.

 The letter states that Peter Falconio’s body was dismembered and put into two large bags and the associate was told by Murdoch to drive with the bags to Adelaide and then fly to Perth and dissolve the body parts in acid before dumping the remains in West Australia’s Swan River, the Huffington Post reports.
-The associate, worried about being caught on a plane with the bags, decided to take the train to Perth instead where he then buried the bags in Geraldton, Western Australia around 400 kilometres north of Perth.
+The associate, worried about being caught on a plane with the bags, decided to take the train to Perth instead where he then buried the bags in Geraldton, Western Australia around 400 kilometers north of Perth.